QueryClick/lunch-and-learn/session-one/README.md

 ```
 Since we set the colour as red, if you run these snippets you will have a message saying `Users favourite colour is red!`.
 Notice I used `==` this time?
 Let's talk about Comparison Operators!
-**Comparison Operators** are used in conditonal statements to determine equality or difference between variables or values.
+**Comparison Operators** are used in conditional statements to determine equality or difference between variables or values.
 Here is a table of different comparison operators:

 | Operator | Description | Example|
 | --- | --- | --- |